BitJam/live-kernel-updater/README.md

 # live-kernel-updater
-Update the kernel on an antiX or MX live-usb or a running live system.
+This is a command line program that updates the kernel on a antiX or MX live-usb.
+It can update a running live-usb or a live-usb that is plugged into a host system.

 ### Quick Start